Serving professionals in engineering, environmental, and groundwater geology since 1957.

 The Association of Engineering Geologists (AEG) contributes to its members’ professional success and the public welfare by providing leadership, advocacy, and applied research in environmental and engineering geology.

-Our section is backed by AEG National, headquartered in Denver, Colorado.
+Our chapter is backed by the national AEG, headquartered in Denver, Colorado.

 AEG’s values are based on the belief that its members have a responsibility to assume stewardship over their fields of expertise.
 In support of serving an international network of environmental and engineering geologists devoted to excellence, AEG values: